catalyst-fp7/documents/interoperability/interoperability.md

 Let's first examine contact through the back-end: this can be done easily through RESTful editing commands on the data itself (POST and PUT), or through POSTing high-level user events (node selected, etc.) that would correspond to those stored in the audit history.
 The advantage of that approach is that it uses mechanisms we have already defined; the disadvantage is that, in most architectures, it is difficult for the platform server to push changes back to the platform front-end.
 (Assembl being an exception.)

 The other option is for the widget front-end to exchange those same user events with the platform front-end.
 The advantage is that the widget front end needs to understand less about the platform backend endpoints; the disadvantage is that event passing between web components has not yet been standardized properly.
 We are left either with ad-hoc architectures, solutions that are heavily dependent on a specific front-end framework, or very heavy architectures such as [OpenSocial](http://opensocial.org/).
 This is going to be an area of further exploration for us.

+# Security considerations

+Though members of the Catalyst consortium have mostly worked with public conversations, we may have to deal with private conversations and we must ensure that our APIs do not open the door to unauthorized access.
+In general, access control will be granted to tools on a per-conversation basis.

+## Pseudonymization support

+In particular, the Catalyst project has an obligation to ensure that personal information is not transmitted without consent.
+As large parts of our project deals with social network analysis, this is a non-trivial requirement.
+One safe route would have been to only deal with public forums, where there is no assumption of anonymity.
+That said, some of our communities are involved in ongoing discussions, and have not signed research agreements beforehand, and we have to do the best we can to guarantee their privacy against at least the most basic attempts at re-identification.

+To that purpose, the various platform should provide each tool they deal with pseudonymized data, that is data where the user identity is replaced by an opaque identity.
+This conversion must have the following properties:

+1. It must be identity preserving, in that two ideas with the same author should be marked as belonging to the same pseudonym.
+2. It must be reversible: if an analytic tool identifies someone as central in the social network, the platform should be able to identify the original user account.
+3. It must not leak personal information (name, email, etc.)
+4. The pseudonyms should vary by conversation unit.
+In particular, if the same user account is used in a public and private discussion on the same server, it should not be possible to tie those accounts together using the same pseudonym.
+5. Similarly, if two tools are given data different views of the data on the same conversation with different degrees of access to personal information, they should not be given the same pseudonyms.
+This is only a consideration if we distinguish an intermediate level of access to personal information between "full access" and "no access"; this is very unlikely to be worth the added complexity.

+Analysis tools must be granted access to APIs with a key that gives them access to certain discussions at a certain level, and not other discussions.
+On the other hand, the front-end of each platform will need access to at least some information about other participants in the discussion (at least their nickname), and hence the API access points used by the front-end will have to be secured.

+In general, it is easy to create a database table that will associate a unique random URI to a combination of user account, conversation unit, and access level (if used).
+The SPARQL machinery can use `owl:sameAs` equivalence to associate those identities to user accounts.
+That equivalence table, as well as all user information, must be off-limit to any query engine (including SPARQL endpoints) that do not have proper access.

+*Implementation note*: it would be much safer if all references to user accounts in the RDF model were made through the pseudonymization table, even at the database level.
+This is possible in new systems, much more difficult to add to existing systems.
+The alternative is to add a pseudonymizing filter at the exit, which could be bypassed by clever sparql queries.
+So we would discourage use of unvetted sparql queries for a database with direct reference to user records.

+## Credential-passing for platforms

+In general, this means that client platforms will have to use some form of authentication to extract data from server platforms.
+We suggest using the same form of authentication that the users themselves use, such as OAuth.

 # Data model